awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 You can't run ALTER TABLE on an external table within a transaction block \(BEGIN \.\.\.
 END\)\.
 For more information about transactions, see [Serializable isolation](c_serial_isolation.md)\.

-**Note**
-ALTER TABLE locks the table for read and write operations until the transaction enclosing the ALTER TABLE operation completes\.
+ALTER TABLE locks the table for read and write operations until the transaction enclosing the ALTER TABLE operation completes, unless it's specifically stated in the documentation that you can query data or perform other operations on the table while it is altered\.

+## Required privileges<a name="r_ALTER_TABLE-privileges"></a>

+Following are required privileges for ALTER TABLE:
++ Superuser
++ Users with the ALTER TABLE privilege
++ Table or schema owner

 ## Syntax<a name="r_ALTER_TABLE-synopsis"></a>